UiSDrillbotics/Control-System-V2/README.md

   - Plot Data
 - Close Motors And Sensors

-### Init
+### Setup
 Initialize system with sensors and motors.
 Connect to data acquisition system and prepare for start.
-Located in the file `init.py`.
+Located in the file `setup.py`.

 ### Get First Measurement
 Take first measurement from every sensor.
 Check every sensor value before starting the system.
 Located in the file `first_measurement.py`.